 “Fame did not rest well on me.
-From day one I struggled as an artist balancing the attention of fame with the greed in the business affecting me both personally and professionally with the overflow in my songwriting.
-I was becoming aware that the god of music I had built up could not cover over a certain emptiness that was growing inside.
+From day one I struggled as an artist balancing the attention of fame with the lusts and greed in the business affecting me both personally and professionally with the overflow in my songwriting.
+I was becoming aware that the god of music I had built up could not cover over my weaknesses and a certain emptiness that was growing inside.
 Something was deeply missing.
 It was the best and worst moments of my career.
 By my third album, I was journeying into paths seeking out spiritual answers to the deeper philosophical questions that were burning inside of me.
 With all that I had achieved I continually asked the question, Why?
 Why is this not filling me with a sense of satisfaction, personal relationship commitment or identity significance?

 Those compelling questions were the most important quests of my life which led me to avidly explore a myriad of faiths, Buddhism, New Age Philosophies, Mysticism, Gurus, countless self-help books and finally the person of Christianity.
 It was here that I had a profound revelation of a life about to begin a living relationship with the one qualified to answer my questions, Christ the Lord.”